-Figure 6 illustrates the primary formula, a statement of the relative lengths of the longest primaries, in this case (Carpodacus p. purpureus) 5 to 9.
-This primary formula is: 7=8, 9, 6, 5.
-To determine the primary formula accurately one should carefully measure the distance from the bend of the wing to tips of the pertinent primaries with the wing closed.
-Note also that the outer vanes of primaries 6 to 8 in this bird are emarginate.
+Figure 7 illustrates the primary formula, a statement of the relative lengths of the longest primaries, in this case (Carpodacus p. purpureus) 5 to 9.
+This primary formula is: 7-8, 9, 6, 5.
+Note also that the outer vanes of primaries 6 to 8 are emarginate.
 Similar emargination may occur on the inner vanes or on some rectrices in certain groups of birds.

 The secondaries are related to the ulnar (forearm) segment of the wing.
 There is still some debate as to which, if any, of the inner members of the series form a separate set of tertiaries.
 Some authors would restrict the latter term to the posterior humerals.
-The latter feathers are quite certainly not remiges.
+The feathers are quite certainly not remiges.
 On the other hand there are a few inner quills which normally molt in the reverse direction from the outer secondaries.
 For our purposes we can consider all ulnar quills as secondaries, including similar feathers arising in the immediate vicinity of the elbow.

-The number of secondaries rather dependent on the relative length of the ulna.
+The number of secondaries is rather dependent on the relative length of the ulna.
 It varies from six to at least 37 among flying birds.
 Gaviidae have 22 or 23, Colymbidae 15 to 21.
 The larger procellariiform birds show the highest numbers, up to 33 in Puffinus and to, at least, 37 in Diomedea.
-Anatidae have 15 to 24.
-The Accipitriformes vary in their count from the anatidae have 15 to 24.
-The Accipitriformes vary in their count from to r less to 25.
+The Anatidae have 15 to 24.
 The Charadriiformes have uniformly 11.
-Columbidae 15 or 1ess to 15.
-In the Strigiformes there are 11 to 18, Tyto having 15. possess 11 to 15.
-In the Strigiformes there are 11 to 18, Tyto having 15. possess in the Caprimulgidae have 12 to 14, with 13 in Chordeiles.
-The Apodidae have the Caprimulgidae have 12 to 14, with 13 in Chordeiles.
-The Apodidae have the to 11, while the Trochilidae have only 6 or 7.
+Columbidae possess 11 to 15.
+In the Strigiformes there are 11 to 18, Tyto having 15.
+The Caprimulgidae have 12 to 14, with 13 in Chordeiles.
+The Apodidae have 8 to 11, while the Trochilidae have only 6 or 7.
 The Alcedinidae have 11 to 14 and the Picidae 11.
-The Cuculidae agree with the Passeriformes in to 14 and the Corvidae and Laniidae have 10.
+The Cuculidae agree with the Passeriformes in having 9.
+Menura in the latter order has 10.
+In the 'ratite' orders the number of secondaries varies from 3 in Casuarius to 20 to 23 in Struthio.

 The secondaries are numbered from the outer one inward.
-Their molt start at more than one point.
+Their molt may start at more than one point.
 Only one of these points is essentially invariable, namely, the outer or first secondary.
 Other starting points are the fifth and the eighth, according to the group of birds.
+Vol. XXVII 1956

 In Passeres the first and eighth secondaries are often dropped about the same time.
 The molt progresses inward from both points and then outward from the eighth to the seventh or sixth.
 It is just because of this plurality of starting points and difference of direction that I consider the secondaries to be heterogeneous.
 The order of molt in the seventh to ninth secondaries seems to resemble that of some of the rows of coverts.
-Gareful observations on the order of molt of all remiges at both postjuvenal end postnuptial molts are still desirable.
+Careful observations on the order of molt of all remiges at both postjuvenal and postnuptial molts are still desirable.